meghas55/first/README.md

 # first
-this is my 1st repository.
+this is my 1st repository(vs code)